jose-r-morera/LITE/README.md

 No manual dataset download is required.

-If running offline, ensure internet access is available during the first execution.
+If running offline, ensure datasets are downloaded during the first execution while internet access is available.

 ---